Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 Avoid meeting in person

 Breaking the news of your divorce to your abusive spouse may result in an unpredictable and potentially inappropriate or dangerous reaction.
 Prioritize your safety by avoiding meeting with them in person.
-Consider speaking to an attorney about potential strategies for notifying them.
+Consider speaking to an attorney about potential strategies for notifying your spouse.

 While it can be difficult to acknowledge that someone you love is behaving violently towards you, the best decision you can make to protect yourself or your children is to speak up and ask for help.
 Confiding with an experienced family lawyer who can advise you of your legal rights options and assist in developing a safety plan is highly recommended.